 Using Global Entry

 But unless you’re entering the U.S. from Canada by land, there’s not much reason to carry around the card.
-You only need your passport and fingertips, and now some airports are using facial recognition, to use the Global Entry kiosks when re-entering the country.
+You only need your passport and fingertips – and increasingly, you may not need those at all to use Global Entry after returning from an international trip.

-The whole process of clearing immigration shouldn’t take more than a few minutes.
+The whole process of clearing immigration shouldn’t take more than a few minutes – and you'll never need your Global Entry card at the airport.
 Compared to the backed-up lines you might be used to, it’s a breeze.

 That means you need to enter your Known Traveler Number (KTN) in your airline account.
 Simply grab your Global Entry Membership Number (or PASSID), and enter it as a KTN.
 This should be available as soon as your account is approved following your interview.

 If you upgrade from PreCheck to Global Entry, or vice versa, your KTN will not change.

 Once you’ve updated your account with a TSA PreCheck-participating airline, your PreCheck benefit should carry over.
 Check with the TSA to see if your airline works with PreCheck.
 Good news: Almost all the big ones (and increasingly even minor carriers) do.

 One of the most common questions we get is whether adults can use their Global Entry membership for their children.
 Unfortunately, Customs and Border Protection is very strict: No companions are allowed.